peter/versioned/README.md

 ## TODO

-* Add model list/get endpoint parameters to swagger and use those
+* Extend params-parser middleware to also deal with parameters in path and header?

+* Don't keywordize swagger spec as this led to problems with the string path

 * Validation
   * Validate association id references before save